Vaucluse House: History

-The Vaucluse Estate comprises the land granted to Thomas Laycock in 1793, being 80 acre; 25 acre granted to Robert Cardell in 1795; 40 acre granted to Francis MacGlynn; and 370 acre granted to William Wentworth.
+The Vaucluse Estate, located on Cadigal land, comprises the land granted to Thomas Laycock in 1793, being 80 acre; 25 acre granted to Robert Cardell in 1795; 40 acre granted to Francis MacGlynn; and 370 acre granted to William Wentworth.
 In 1803 the Irish convict Sir Henry Browne Hayes purchased Laycock's grant and a grant adjacent to it.
 Hayes erected a cottage and other buildings.
 He named the property Vaucluse, probably after the Italian poet Petrarch's Fontaine-de-Vaucluse near Avignon, France.
 Vaucluse was leased until 1814.
 It was left vacant after this except for a year's rental to Captain John Piper in 1814.

 The original Vaucluse House was built by Sir Henry Brown Hayes, who had been transported to New South Wales in 1802 for kidnapping the daughter of a wealthy Irish banker.
 Governor King considered Hayes "a restless, troublesome character" and was keen to move him 3 km away from Sydney.
 So in 1803 Hayes was granted permission to purchase the land and house, which was originally granted to Thomas Laycock in 1793 and Robert Cardell in 1795.
 An avid admirer of the 14th-century poet Petrarch, Hayes named the house after Petrarch's Fontaine de Vaucluse, the famous spring near the town l'Isle sur la Sorgue in what is today the Department of Vaucluse in the South of France.
 He built a small but charming cottage and several outbuildings.
 50 acre were cleared for agriculture and several thousand fruit trees were planted, none of which survive.
 Newspaper accounts describe it as a small but very charming farm.
 There is some warrant for the story that Hayes surrounded his property with turf from Ireland to keep out the snakes.
 In 1812 Hayes was pardoned by Governor Macquarie and sailed to Ireland where he lived another 20 years.
 Ownership of the property became uncertain until it was acquired in 1822 by Captain John Piper.

 "It was then a mere waste of land until Sir Henry Hayes built a dwelling house upon it and cultivated a garden".
-This is now one observer described the Vaucluse improvements soon after Sir Henry Browne Hayes acquired 105 acre in this isolated spot of Port Jackson.
+This is how one observer described the Vaucluse improvements soon after Sir Henry Browne Hayes acquired 105 acre in this isolated spot of Port Jackson.
 Naming the property after the village of Vaucluse in the south of France, he built a small cottage and in 1803 set about transforming his "mere waste of land", building two huts and outbuildings, clearing 50 acre for agricultural uses and planting several thousand fruit trees.
 None of these survive.
 Hayes left the colony in 1812, his estate was bought by Captain John Piper in 1822, the newspapers describing it as "a small farm".
 Between 1813 and 1827 the estate passed through several hands.